 To find the beginning of the answer we have to travel back to Moses and the Burning Bush.
 (Exodus 3:1-4:17) Moses sees a light on the side of a mountain and goes to investigate.
 Once there, God speaks to Moses.
 God tells Moses he is to lead the Israelites out of Egypt.
 Then—and this is the key to knowing about LORD—Moses asks God for God’s name: God says his name is “I am.”
 In Hebrew this is “Yahweh.”

-Now, I have long thought that this was one of the funniest verses in the Bible.
-Think about Moses’ view.
 The Israelites have been worshipping God for 500 years (since Abraham) and the whole time that they have been slaves (400 of those years) without knowing God’s name.
 Finally one of them, Moses, gets to ask God His name.
 And what does He say?
 “I am.”
 Moses was probably thinking, “I am what?”
 Moses might have been waiting on God to finish the sentence.
-He might have thought, “Is that the best God can do?
-I am?
-What kind of name is that?”
 But what was God trying to show with that name?
 Try this: make a sentence with action without using the verb “to be.”
 Examples: I am running, we are eating, they are reading.
 The verb “to be” is foundational to language.
-What God was showing was that He is foundational to existence.
-God is not a name, He Is and that is all.
-Nothing else needs to be added.
+In the Old Testament God was showing that He was foundational to existence.
+Technically, Yahweh was not a name, but a title what explained the character of God.

-Now, we have the name of God and we understand its significance.
 Fast forward to Jesus’ time.
 By then, the Jews had developed the idea that God’s name was so holy that it could not be uttered.
-When Jews read from the Tanak (which Christians call the Old Testament) and got to the name of God, “Yahweh,” they would not pronounce “Yahweh” but would instead say “Adonai,” which means (you guessed it) “Lord.”
+When Jews read from the Tanak (which Christians call the Old Testament) and got to the name of God, “Yahweh,” they would not pronounce “Yahweh” but would instead say “Adonai,” which means “Lord.”

 When the Old Testament was translated into English, the translators continued to signify the holiness of God’s name.
 So, when they got to Yahweh in the Old Testament, they wrote LORD instead.
 If you look through the Old Testament you will see lots of LORDs, over 6000.
 In each case, the original Hebrew says “Yahweh” but it is translated “LORD.”